 The shutter interval information SEI message indicates the shutter interval for the associated video source pictures prior to encoding and display, e.g., for camera-captured content, the shutter interval is amount of time that an image sensor is exposed to produce each source picture.

+When a shutter interval information SEI message is present for any picture of a CLVS of a particular layer, a shutter interval information SEI message shall be present for the first picture of the CLVS.
+The shutter interval information SEI message persists for the current layer in decoding order from the current picture until the end of the CLVS.
+All shutter interval information SEI messages that apply to the same CLVS shall have the same content.

+sii_time_scale specifies the number of time units that pass in one second.
+The value of sii_time_scale shall be greater than 0.
+For example, a time coordinate system that measures time using a 27 MHz clock has an sii_time_scale of 27 000 000.

+fixed_shutter_interval_within_clvs_flag equal to 1 specifies that the indicated shutter interval is the same for all temporal sub-layers in the CLVS. fixed_shutter_interval_within_clvs_flag equal to 0 specifies that the indicated shutter interval may not be the same for all temporal sub-layers in the CLVS.
+When the value of sps_max_sub_layers_minus1 is equal to 0, the value of fixed_shutter_interval_within_clvs_flag shall be equal to 1.

 sii_num_units_in_shutter_interval, when fixed_shutter_interval_within_clvs_flag is equal to 1, specifies the number of time units of a clock operating at the frequency sii_time_scale Hz that corresponds to the indicated shutter interval of each picture in the CLVS.
 The value 0 may be used to indicate that the associated video content contains screen capture content, computer generated content, or other non-camera-captured content.
-When fixed_shutter_interval_within_clvs_flag is equal to 0, sii_num_units_in_shutter_interval has no meaning and should be equal to 0.

-The indicated shutter interval, denoted by the variable shutterInterval, in units of seconds, is equal to the quotient of sii_num_units_in_shutter_interval divided by sii_time_scale.
+The indicated shutter interval, in units of seconds, is equal to the quotient of sii_num_units_in_shutter_interval divided by sii_time_scale.
 For example, to represent a shutter interval equal to 0.04 seconds, sii_time_scale may be equal to 27 000 000 and sii_num_units_in_shutter_interval may be equal to 1 080 000.

-sii_time_scale specifies the number of time units that pass in one second.
-The value of sii_time_scale shall be greater than 0.
-For example, a time coordinate system that measures time using a 27 MHz clock has an sii_time_scale of 27 000 000.

 sii_max_sub_layers_minus1 plus 1 specifies the maximum number of temporal sub-layers that may be present in each CLVS referring to the SPS.
 The value of sii_max_sub_layers_minus1 shall be equal to the value of sps_max_sub_layers_minus1 in the SPS.

-fixed_shutter_interval_within_clvs_flag equal to 1 specifies that the indicated shutter interval is the same for all temporal sub-layers in the CLVS. fixed_shutter_interval_within_clvs_flag equal to 0 specifies that the indicated shutter interval may not be the same for all temporal sub-layers in the CLVS.

 sub_layer_num_units_in_shutter_interval[ i ], when present, specifies the number of time units of a clock operating at the frequency sii_time_scale Hz that corresponds to the shutter interval of each picture in the sub-layer representation with TemporalId equal to i in the CLVS.
-The sub-layer shutter interval for the sub-layer representation with TemporalId equal to i, denoted by the variable subLayerShutterInterval[ i ], in units of seconds, is equal to the quotient of sub_layer_num_units_in_shutter_interval[ i ] divided by sii_time_scale.
+The sub-layer shutter interval for the sub-layer representation with TemporalId equal to i, in units of seconds, is equal to the quotient of sub_layer_num_units_in_shutter_interval[ i ] divided by sii_time_scale.

 The variable subLayerShutterInterval[ i ], corresponding to the indicated shutter interval of each picture in the sub-layer representation with TemporalId equal to i in the CLVS, is thus derived as follows: